oraclekit/chainlink-docs/source/index.html.md

 # Introduction

-Welcome to the Smart Oracle documentation.
+Welcome to the Smart Oracle API documentation.
 An oracle provides data into the blockchain that cannot be accessed by the blockchain itself, due to consensus constraints.

 The work specified for a Smart Oracle is called an Assignment.
 [Assignments](#assignments) can be handled by the oracle itself, or the oracle's capabilities can be expanded by creating an adapter for the oracle.